Expo app integration with React Native Stallion

 Step 2: Follow Native Installation Steps

-Now that your native folders are generated, follow the native installation guide to install and configure Stallion SDK in both Android and iOS.
+Now that your native folders are generated, follow the native installation guide to install and configure React Native Stallion SDK in both Android and iOS.

 Step 3: Add Custom Metro Configuration